RickCarlino/KoalaCards/README.md

   </a>
 </p>

+I host a demo instance of the app [here](https://koala.vaporsoft.xyz/user) but please keep in mind I may **turn off the server during peak usage** to reduce costs.
+I have set up a [Patreon](https://www.patreon.com/rickcarlino) to help offset hosting costs.
+Please consider donating if you find the app useful.

 ## ~~ALPHA~~ Beta Software

-The app is now stable enough to be used for serious studying, but there are still stability issues and many features are still pending.
+The app is now stable enough to be used for serious studying, but many features are still pending.
 If you want to use the app but are hitting stability issues, please reach out.

-I am also privately hosting an instance of KoalaSRS.
-Please [fill out this Google form](https://forms.gle/GFcpqvt1Hkfo4mWq5) if you are interested in trying it out or want to help with alpha testing.
-There is no free public instance at the moment due to hosting/API costs.
-I have also set up a [Patreon](https://www.patreon.com/rickcarlino) to help offset hosting costs.

 Lastly, there is a [group on Club House](https://www.clubhouse.com/c/join/B2Tyn13w) to discuss KoalaSRS development in an informal manner.
 Feel free to drop in and say "hi" or suggest new ideas.